Isla del Sol, Bolivia

 ATM Withdrawals & Currency Conversion

 When withdrawing cash or making card payments, it’s essential to avoid paying in your home currency.
-ATMs and payment systems often offer the option to pay in your currency, but this comes with a wide bid-offer spread (currency exchange fees).
+ATMs and payment systems often offer the option to pay in your currency, but this comes with a wide bid-offer spread (difference between buy and sale rates).
 Opting to pay in the local currency ensures that the FX conversion is handled by your home bank, usually offering a more competitive exchange rate closer to the interbank rate.

 Be aware that withdrawing cash at ATMs often involves fees.
 Local banks in Latin America typically charge for ATM withdrawals, and your home bank might impose additional fees.
 You can minimise these costs by using credit or debit cards for payments, especially if you find a card with low or no foreign transaction fees.